edujtm/diversify/README.md

 - You can generate playlists by running `python3 diversify.py`. (run python3 diversify.py --help for more info) <br/>
     Example: `python3 diversify.py your_id -u2 your_friend_id -p my awesome playlist`

+## Warnings

+The files in the tf/ folder and splearn.py are not used, I was trying to implement the algorithm using neural networks or clustering but i didn't finish.
+I'll probably remove them in the future.

+I didn't run much tests when making this app, so there might be errors that I didn't check for when getting data from the spofity API.
+You can expect some errors when running the scripts.